Royal Entomological Society: Badge

 On the foundation of the Entomological Society in 1833 William Kirby was made Honorary Life President and Stylops melittae (then known as Stylops kirbyi) was adopted as the society's symbol.
 The seal was first used for a letter by the society to William Kirby, which was signed by the President and 30 members in 1836 to thank him for presenting the society with a cabinet containing his entire insect collection.
 William Kirby was responsible for classifying the Strepsiptera as a separate order.
-The society's badge has remained almost unchanged since its first use.
+The society's badge has remained almost unchanged since its first use until the Society's rebrand in 2022.